astroveny/aws-bootcamp-cruddur-2023/journal/week0.md

 ## AWS - Setup

 ### AWS account
-- Created MFA for root user
+- Created MFA for the root user
 - Created new username and enabled MFA
 - Attached Administrator and billing permissions
 ```